2 die in separate single-vehicle Waldo County crashes over the weekend

 Mitchell Philbrook, 23, of Searsport died on Saturday after being thrown from his motorcycle in Frankfort, and 57-year-old Louis Miller of Palermo died after being thrown from his car on Sunday in his hometown, according to the Waldo County Sheriff’s Office.

-The Saturday crash on Maine Road North in Frankfort near Winterport Discount mattress and Furniture was reported at around 4:45 p.m., according to officials.
+The Saturday crash on Maine Road North in Frankfort near Winterport Discount Mattress and Furniture was reported at around 4:45 p.m., according to officials.
 Philbrook had been southbound on his motorcycle when he left the road and was thrown off the vehicle, according to officials.

 He was declared dead by Winterport Ambulance personnel.
 The crash remains under investigation, but speed is believed to be a primary factor, officials said.